AndreaKinder/copilot-cli.nvim/README.md

 ## Features

 - Toggle the Gemini CLI in a split window (vertical or horizontal).
-- Automatically checks if the `gemini` CLI is installed on startup.
+- Automatically checks if the `copilot` CLI is installed on startup.
-- Prompts to install the `gemini` CLI if it's missing.
+- Prompts to install the `copilot` CLI if it's missing.
 - Sets the `EDITOR` environment variable to `nvim` for the Gemini CLI session, so you can use Neovim to edit files from within Gemini.

 ## Requirements